 There is not many ways of getting around this problem, so expect to encounter new and fascinating equipment when you get your first job.
 Nevertheless, film school can be a valuable and worthwhile experience for giving you a grounding in the industry, as well as the ability to think about what you are putting on screen.

 Finally, if all else fails just get out there and do it.
 Robert Rodriguez got his break from scraping together a couple of grand, borrowing a camera, some actors and a few other things and just doing it.
-Cheap cameras are easy to find, be they Super 8 or 16mm.
-Check your local garage sales, newspaper classifieds and (as a last resort) camera shops.
-You can often pick up something that may not allow you to make the next $200 million blockbuster, but will enable you to get something done.
-There is always the video option as well.
+It doesn't really what camera you use when you're starting out - it's more about what you're learning through doing it.
+Use your smart phone, or pick up a cheap second-hand DSLR or camcorder on eBay.
+It may not allow you to make the next $200 million blockbuster, but it will enable you to get something done.

 Regardless of what happens, your first film will probably turn out crap.
 And it is more than likely that the next couple will also look forward to being buried deep in the cupboard.
 None-the-less, when you are starting out it is better to have two or three shit films behind you, than nothing at all.
 And you will have learnt a hell of a lot at the same time.